Cybex Sirona S Convertible Car Seat Preview: Swivels for Convenience, Load Leg for Safety, SensorSafe for Peace of Mind

 The telescoping load leg can be used rear-facing and forward-facing.
 Until now, the US has only seen load legs on rear-facing-only infant seats, so having one that can be used with larger children, rear-facing or forward-facing is a very big deal.
 For a rear-facing seat, the load leg prevents downward rotation in a frontal crash – maintaining a more upright position throughout the crash.
 This significantly improves crash protection and also reduces the secondary rebound rotation that a rear-facing car seat will experience in a frontal crash.
 Additionally, a load leg greatly reduces the likelihood that a rear-facing car seat will make contact with the front seat.
 For forward-facing, similar principles apply.
 The load leg will decrease how far the seat moves in a frontal crash, thus reducing head excursion (or how far forward a child’s head moves) in a crash.

-Cybex plans to release the Sirona S in the United States in fall 2019 with the release in Canada a few weeks later.
-The seat will retail for about $499.
+Cybex plans to release the Sirona S in the United States in fall 2019 with an eventual release in Canada (no timetable for Canada at the moment, sorry).
+The seat will retail for $499.
 Stay tuned for more information and a full review when production-model seats are available.

 Watch our video for a demonstration of key features.
 (Note that the seat is NOT actually in full recline position when Kecia states it is.
 The prototype was a bit sticky.
 It does recline more for younger babies.)